 The restaurant is accessed via one of two dedicated lifts found at street level and once you’ve reached the rooftop, you’ll have the chance to explore Coq’s various crowd-pleasing attractions.
 In the summertime, the stunning roof gardens are the place to enjoy views of the Gherkin and Walkie Talkie with a cocktail in hand, while the wraparound terrace is perfect for alfresco dining.
 The outdoor space isn’t just for sunnier days though – look out for fun installations in the winter season too, such as faux ski lodges.

 Inside, the dining room’s gleaming surfaces resemble a cruise liner in all its pomp.
 We’d be inclined to agree with those readers who reckon that the dark interiors could do with a refresh, although there is an old-school charm to the aesthetic.

-Things kick off with breakfast before a French-accented menu takes over later in the morning touting fastidiously sourced, luxury ingredients with price tags to match.
+The French-accented menu touts fastidiously sourced, luxury ingredients with price tags to match.
 Tuck into the likes of pasta ribbons with a glossy egg yolk at the centre and a handful of black truffle shavings on top, or 28 day-aged beef Rossini served alongside wild mushroom duxelles and a gamey Perigourdine sauce.
 Come dessert, Coq’s signature Pomme is the must order, an ‘apple’ that reveals itself to be a white chocolate shell concealing cream, apple chunks and chocolate crumb.

-Gluten free and vegan menus are also available, as well as an impressively mature children’s offering.
+A gluten free menus is also available, as well as an impressively mature children’s offering.
 The restaurant’s wine list is another draw, overseen by a sommelier who knows what he’s talking about, while old-school service (suited staff, tablecloths dusted off between courses) is a hit with diners, all culminating in what one reader describes as a “faultless dining experience”.